gaphor/presentations/make-your-app-multiplatform/slides.md

 Notes:

 (Dan)
+The previous solutions for Linux included packaging for each distribution with deb and rpm, but it made it difficult for app developers to get the latest version of their app out to their users.

 Flatpak and the distribution platform for them called flathub provides a great way to distribute your app across Linux distributions.
 The format is great in that it sandboxes the application, can be installed by non-root users, and it